minio/docs/source/reference/minio-mc/mc-replicate-edit.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Use :mc-cmd:`mc replicate edit` with the
-:mc-cmd-option:`~mc replicate edit state` flag to disable or enable a
+:mc-cmd:`~mc replicate edit --state` flag to disable or enable a
 replication rule.

 .. code-block:: shell